rust-lang/rust/src/doc/rustc-dev-guide/src/sanitizers.md

 *  When producing an executable, the sanitizer specific runtime library is [linked in][sanitizer-link].
-The libraries are searched for in target libdir relative to default system root, so that this process is not affected by sysroot overrides used for example by cargo `-Zbuild-std` functionality.
+The libraries are searched for in target libdir relative to default system root, so that this process is not affected by sysroot overrides used for example by cargo `-Z build-std` functionality.

 [compiler-rt]: https://github.com/llvm/llvm-project/tree/master/compiler-rt
 [sanitizer-build]: https://github.com/rust-lang/rust/blob/a29424a2265411dda7d7446516ac5fd7499e2b55/src/bootstrap/native.rs#L566-L624